Melania Trump listens as teens share experiences with vaping

 Asked by Mrs. Trump how he obtained e-cigarettes, Luka said he got them from friends or by hanging around outside smoke shops or gas stations and enlisting strangers to get the products for him.

-Amid the increased focus on vaping by young people, a few big-name retailers have said they will no longer sell those products.
+Amid an increased focus on vaping by young people, a few big-name retailers have said they will no longer sell those products.

 Walmart, the nation’s largest retailer, said last month that it will stop selling electronic cigarettes at its namesake stores and Sam’s Clubs in the U.S. when it sells out its current inventory.